 Need More Help?

 We understand that this H-1B work visa process can seem complicated.
-That is why the knowledgeable attorneys at Sam Shihab & Associates are here to help you.
+That is why the knowledgeable attorneys at Shihab Burke, LLC, Attorneys At Law are here to help you.
 Contact an experienced Dublin immigration attorney if you need any legal advice or assistance as you seek employment in the United States.